discrete-notes/discrete-notes.github.io/_posts/2020-08-27-teaser-planarity.md

 Things that do not work:

-* Kuratowski theorem: it is not easy to certify locally that somehting (a minor) does not exist.
+* Kuratowski theorem: it is not easy to certify locally that something (a minor) does not exist.
 * Coordinates: if the endpoints of two edges are far away in the graph, they cannot check wether the two edges intersect or not.